Table of Contents

 Classification and Symptoms of Binge Eating Disorder

-In ICD-10, the binge eating disorder itself cannot be found and has to be classified as “eating attacks at other psychic disorders” (F 50.4).
+ICD-10 does not list the binge eating disorder, and so it has to be classified as “eating attacks at other psychotic disorders” (F 50.4).

-Just like at bulimia, recurring ravenous hunger attacks with eating attacks occur at the binge eating disorder.
+Just as with bulimia, recurring ravenous hunger attacks accompanied by eating attacks occur with the binge eating disorder.
 However, vomiting of food that has already been ingested does not occur.